Recognise God’s voice when he speaks to us.

 I say, “Get a grip!”

-Those sorts of messages may not come from their own thoughts, but they certainly don’t come from God either.
+Those sorts of messages may not always come from our own thoughts, but they certainly don’t come from God either.

 4. CONCLUSION